HSUPipeline/Overview/Analysis.md

 Typically, analyses can be organized at different levels, for example:
 - group level analyses, that summarize / analyze data across the whole group
 - session level analyses, that run analyses across each session of data (e.g. behavioural results)
-- unit level analyses, that run a set of analyses on each unit (neuron)
+- unit level analyses, that run a set of analyses on each neuron

 In doing these analysis, the recommended approach is to organize analyses, each with their own visualizations, and then create `reports` that collect together all the